tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 ```

 <!-- Vastaavasti, kun laskurin tila on esim 41, tulee plus-napin tapahtumakuuntelijaksi -->
-Likewise, when the state of the counter is 41 the event handler for the plus-button will be
+Likewise, when the state of the counter is 41 the event handler for the plus-button will be:

 ```js
 () => {